 Linens have many uses.
 They make excellent table cloths, bedding, clothes, napkins and so much more!
-When hosting events, guests can leave your table clothes and other accessories stained with food and wine.
+When hosting events, guests can leave your table cloths and other accessories stained with food and wine.
 Children can turn a beautiful white cover into something you just want to throw away after.
 It’s financially worthwhile to know how to care for your linen inventory.
 With the proper care, you will get longer use and find yourself not needing to replace them so often.

 The sooner you can tend to stains, the easier it will be to remove.
 Any residue that has solidified on the surface should be scraped off gently with a spoon.
 Rather than regular soap, use a chemical solution made from baking soda, vinegar and lemon juice.
 Lay a towel underneath the material and sprinkle baking soda on the stain.
 Add a little vinegar on top of the baking soda and blot gently.
 Lemon juice can whiten areas with stains.
 Squeeze a little juice on the discolored areas and let it sit until you see it begin to lighten.
 DO NOT rub a stain.
 Rubbing will only help the stain set into the linen.